 - Users, passwords, and groups are moved from the default Release 10g repository file to the Release 11g default identity store (Oracle WebLogic Server embedded LDAP server). - Passwords for other repository objects, such as connection pools and LDAP servers, remain in the repository and are encrypted.
 The repository itself is encrypted as well. - The Administrator user is migrated from the default Release 10g repository file to the default identity store and becomes a member of the BIAdministrators group.
-The BIAdministrators group is granted the BIAdministrator role and by that association has system administrative rights. - Presentation Services Catalog references to old groups and users are updated.
+The BIAdministrators group is granted the BIAdministrator role and by that association has system administrative rights. - References to old Catalog groups and users in the Oracle BI Presentation Catalog are updated.